 This course does not have a required textbook.
-We will use materials from the book shown below, but these will be optional.
+We will use materials from several books, as described below, but these will be optional.
 Your most important reading will be the lecture notes and your own notes.
 Copies of the lecture notes will be available on the course web page, organized by topic.
-See the course web page under "Resources" for details on this textbook, as well as other related books.
+See the course web page under "Resources" for details on these textbooks.